Afghanistan–Pakistan relations: From the Afghan Civil War to the War on Terror

 After the May 2017 Kabul attack, the Afghan National Directorate of Security (NDS) claimed that the blast was planned by the Afghan insurgent group Haqqani Network, and reiterated allegations that those elements had support and presence across the border in Pakistan.
 Afghan President Ashraf Ghani stated that Pakistan has instigated an "undeclared war of aggression" against the country.
 Pakistan's Foreign Ministry spokesman, Nafees Zakaria rejected the Afghan allegations as "baseless".

+Since the Taliban's inception, the Pakistani Inter-Services Intelligence (ISI) agency has been providing them with funding, training, and weaponry.
+In 2017, the Pakistani military have accused Afghanistan of sheltering various terrorist groups which launch attacks into Pakistan, while Afghan authorities have blamed Pakistan's intelligence agency, the ISI, for funding warlords and the Taliban, and for basing terrorist camps within Pakistani territory to target Afghanistan.

 In 2015, Inter-Services Intelligence and National Directorate of Security inked a memorandum of understanding.
 Under the memorandum of understanding, both nations agreed to fight terrorism together and also to share intelligence information.
 On 16 May 2015, the Pakistani army launched an operation to save the life of an injured Afghan soldier on the Afghanistan side of the border.
 The soldier was injured in a clash with militants and he was evacuated by the Pakistan military.
 There have been instances where Afghan soldiers injured in fighting the militants near the Pakistan Afghanistan border are sent to Pakistan for treatment.

+In January 2018, Khawaja Asif, the then foreign minister of Pakistan, claimed that US had carried out about 57,800 attacks on Afghanistan from Pakistani bases.